 Roadways.
-A Traffic Methodology (AR 32572) is currently under a. review for the PUD and pending resubmittal to address staff comments from review.
+A Traffic Methodology (AR 32572) was approved on May 27, 2025 (Attachment G).
 Traffic included comments in their most recent review for the rezoning application (Attachment C) stating the following, "Site was previously approved for 433 single family detached homes and 108 townhomes, yielding 3,916 daily weekday trips, with 378 of those occurring during the PM peak hour.
 The new proposal is for 442 single family detached homes with no townhomes, yielding 3,960 weekday daily trips (1.1% increase) with 402 of those occurring during the PM peak hour (6.3% increase).
 In addition, to SE 92nd Place Rd. being negatively impacted and already projected to operate at a LOS F during buildout, other impacted roadways include CR 25, SE 110th St. Rd. and SE 92nd Loop.
 During the previous proposal, none were at capacity, nor were they expected to reach capacity at the time of development.
-Since then, several new developments have been proposed for the area and are under review of have been improved including Carissa Oaks, &-Eleven, Central FL RV Park, C-25 Group, and a mixed-use subdivision along SR 35 under review by the City of Belleview.
+Since then, several new developments have been proposed for the area and are under review of have been improved including Carissa Oaks, 7-Eleven, Central FL RV Park, C-25 Group, and a mixed-use subdivision along SR 35 under review by the City of Belleview.
 This proposal must be reviewed in context of these developments and their related impact on the roadways as well."
 While there are approvals for these items, not all have commenced development and the subsequent Traffic Study that will need to be available for review by the time of the Board of County Commissioner public hearing will need to address and road deficiencies.
+The net change in daily trips is an increase of 43 trips with the proposed amendment to the PUD which his consistent with the ITE Trip Generation that attributes fewer trips to multi-family making the change to single-family increase daily trip counts even though fewer residences are being proposed.

-- b.
+- a.
 Public transit.
-There are no fixed route services available in this area. - c.
+There are no fixed route services available in this area. - b.
 Other mobility features.
 The PUD site plan includes the following statement in the PUD notes, "Sidewalks to be provided along one side of internal streets as needed and along SE 110th Street.
 Pay "fee-in-lieu" may be utilized at developer's option."